miko99jh/Awesome-Code-Benchmark/README.md

 * Towards Diverse Program Transformations for Program Simplification
 * FEA-Bench: A Benchmark for Evaluating Repository-Level Code Generation for Feature Implementation
 * CodeReviewQA: The Code Review Comprehension Assessment for Large Language Models
+* CoDet-M4: Detecting Machine-Generated Code in Multi-Lingual, Multi-Generator and Multi-Domain Settings